mechanical-kubler/mechanical-kubler.github.io/index.md

 [^vgg]: Karen Simonyan and Andrew Zisserman, “Very Deep Convolutional Networks for Large-Scale Image Recognition,” ArXiv:1409.1556 [Cs], September 4, 2014, <http://arxiv.org/abs/1409.1556>.

-While not producing real causal chains of visual influence, this exploration takes the GCI's "X Degrees of Separation" app and deliberately removes some of the magic, more closely binding it to the idea of historical process, and hopefully encouraging us to revisit Kubler's ideas about how to write histories of visual morphologies even in the absence of social context - ideas all the more important in an age where more images are being looked at by machines than by humans.
+Mechanical Kubler does not producing real causal chains of visual influence.
+What it does do is deliberately remove some of the magic from GCI's "X Degrees of Separation" app, more closely binding it to the idea of historical process.
+Hopefully this can encourage us to revisit Kubler's ideas about how to write histories of visual morphologies even in the absence of social context - ideas all the more important in an age where more images are being looked at by machines than by humans.